-Setting is a core factor of mood.
+Setting is a core ingredient of mood in storytelling.
 Where your story is set and how each scene looks, smells and sounds builds a specific atmosphere.

-The description of a single ‘grim’ lady living in a ‘large and dismal house barricaded against robbers’ establishes the mood of Miss Havisham’s house in advance of the narrator’s visit.
-It is a bleak, lonely place where seclusion fosters paranoia.
+The description of a single ‘grim’ lady living in a ‘large and dismal house barricaded against robbers’ establishes the mood.
+It is a bleak, lonely place where Miss H’s seclusion fosters paranoia.

 Later on, when Pip first arrives at Miss Havisham’s house, he describes it as ‘of old brick, and dismal’, saying it ‘had a great many iron bars to it.’
 Pip continues:

-Dickens steadily creates a dark mood of decay and unloveliness.
+Dickens steadily creates a dark mood of decay and disuse.
+It is almost haunted in atmosphere.
 This continues when Pip gets inside: